-- Understanding the emergence, effectiveness and components of the blue economy from international to local scales
+- Critical perspectives on the emergence and effectiveness of the blue economy from international to local scales

 - Interreg EU.
 SEATRACES 2019-2021 (£250k).